mh-skjelvareid/synaptus/paper/paper.md

 _Figure 3: 3D rendering of ultrasonic raw data.
 Reflections from bottom drilled holes are visualized by creating isosurfaces drawn at 1/5 of the maximum amplitude within each layer._

 ![Figure 4](../graphics/AcrylicGlassAndAluminiumLayers_Focused_NoCaption.png)
-_Figure 4: Images focused using the 3D version of the PSM algorithm._
+_Figure 4: Focused image of the the flat-bottom holes in the acrylic glass and aluminium layers, created by the PSM algorithm included in `Synaptus`._

 # Acknowledgements